FOREX-Dollar stalls as Chinese economy beats expectations

 China economy shows stabilising signs https://tmsnrt.rs/46RrD4f

-(Reporting by Tom Westbrook in Singapore and Harry Robertson in London; Editing by Shri Navaratnam and Sharon Singleton)
+(Reporting by Harry Robertson in London and Tom Westbrook in Singapore Editing by Sharon Singleton and Mark Potter)

 ((harry.robertson@thomsonreuters.com; tom.westbrook@tr.com))